 Balanced affect model of clergy wellbeing

-The balanced affect model of psychological wellbeing was introduced to the field of clergy studies in a paper entitled ‘Happy but exhausted?
-Work-related psychological health among clergy’ by Francis, Kaldor, Robbins, and Castle (2005).
+The balanced affect model of psychological wellbeing was introduced to the field of clergy studies in a paper entitled “Happy but exhausted?
+Work-related psychological health among clergy” by Francis, Kaldor, Robbins, and Castle (2005).
 As an alternative to the established Maslach Burnout Inventory (Maslach & Jackson, 1986) that conceptualised poor work-related psychological health as an incremental function of high emotional exhaustion, high depersonalisation, and low personal accomplishment, Francis, Kaldor, Robbins, and Castle (2005) conceptualised poor work-related psychological health in terms of high levels of negative affect alongside low levels of positive affect.
 In proposing the Francis Burnout Inventory, they assessed negative affect with the 11-item Scale of Emotional Exhaustion in Ministry and positive affect with the 11-item Satisfaction in Ministry Scale.

-The Scale of Emotional Exhaustion in Ministry included items such as ‘I feel drained by fulfilling my ministry role’; ‘I find myself frustrated in my attempts to complete tasks important to me’; ‘I am less patient with those among whom I minister than I used to be’; and ‘fatigue and irritation are part of my daily experience’.
-The Satisfaction in Ministry Scale included items such as ‘I gain a lot of personal satisfaction from working with people in my current ministry’; ‘the ministry here gives real purpose and meaning to my life’; ‘I have accomplished many worthwhile things in my current ministry’; and ‘I feel that my pastoral ministry has a positive influence on people’s lives’.
+The Scale of Emotional Exhaustion in Ministry included items such as ”I feel drained by fulfilling my ministry role”; “I find myself frustrated in my attempts to complete tasks important to me”; “I am less patient with those among whom I minister than I used to be”; and “fatigue and irritation are part of my daily experience”.
+The Satisfaction in Ministry Scale included items such as “I gain a lot of personal satisfaction from working with people in my current ministry”; ”the ministry here gives real purpose and meaning to my life”; “I have accomplished many worthwhile things in my current ministry”; and “I feel that my pastoral ministry has a positive influence on people’s lives”.
 In their initial study among 6,680 clergy from Australia, England, and New Zealand, Francis, Kaldor, Robbins, and Castle (2005) reported good internal consistency reliability for the Scale of Emotional Exhaustion in Ministry (α = .84) and for the Satisfaction in Ministry Scale (α = .84), and a negative correlation between the two measures (r = -.59, p < .001).